 In completing the budget section in ESA, the budget must include the NPP request located in the first column.
 Any other sources of funds that will be used to undertake the project should be identified in the remaining columns.
+These columns are named and designated by the applicant as the budget is entered in ESA.
 The NPP Budget column must reflect the total contribution amount.
 Do not include the tax credit amount.
 The tax credit amount will be determined based upon the contribution amount.